das7pad/hangoutsbot/README.md

 # Updating

 1. Navigate to the repository directory (eg. `cd ~/hangupsbot`)
-2. Change to the latest stable branch using `git checkout master`
-3. `git pull` to pull the latest version of hangupsbot
+2. `git pull` to pull the latest version of hangupsbot
-4. Install lastest features
+3. Install lastest features
     ```
     make install
     ```